 *See certificate page for course catalog and learning outcomes links

 We Model It

-The Architectural & Engineering Technology (AET) program provides entry-level skills, continuing education, and advanced technical skills in several specialized fields, including computer-aided design and drafting (CADD), 3-D modeling, and rendering.
-The AET program offers an occupational endorsement certificate in CAD for building construction, four undergraduate certificates in the specialized areas of architectural drafting, civil drafting, mechanical and electrical drafting, and structural drafting, and an Associate of Applied Science (AAS) degree in architectural and engineering technology which encompasses all of these fields.
+The Architectural & Engineering Technology (AET) program provides entry-level skills, continuing education and advanced technical skills in several specialized fields, including computer-aided design and drafting (CADD), 3-D modeling and rendering.
+The AET program offers four undergraduate certificates in the specialized areas of architectural technology, civil technology, mechanical and electrical technology, and structural technology, as well as an Associate of Applied Science (AAS) in Architectural & Engineering Technology, which encompasses all of these fields.

-Although courses taken may apply to the first two years of a four-year degree program (i.e., BS in Technology), the AET AAS degree should not be considered preparatory or a substitute for professional degree programs in architecture or engineering.
-Students pursuing a four-year degree in engineering should contact the School of Engineering at UAA.
+Although courses taken may apply to the first two years of a four-year degree program (i.e., Bachelor of Science in Applied Technologies Leadership), the AET AAS degree should not be considered preparatory or a substitute for professional degree programs in architecture or engineering.
+Students pursuing a four-year degree in engineering should contact the UAA College of Engineering.
 Those students who anticipate pursuing a degree in architecture should contact the AET program for academic counseling prior to registration.

 In addition to tuition and fees, student should expect to purchase books and equipment required for each course.